02developer/yapper/README.md

 - [ ] Interview format inspired by:
       https://web.archive.org/web/20240419094912/https://resident360.nejm.org/training-resources/patient-communication/the-medical-interview/core-concepts
     - [ ] Users can ask about most topics listed in the outline
-- [ ] Program now evaluates the quality of user interactions and provides feedback on communication skills

 ## About the Simulated Patient
 - [ ] Alex Morgan is a 34-year-old [male/female] born June 15, 1990 who presents with a 6-month history of heartburn, worsening after meals.
 Rated 7/10 in severity.